NidhiGSrinath/Intelligent-Systems/README.md

 - Naimisha Churi
 - Zahra Saghaie Dehkordi

-The goal of this project is to create a 4x4 3D Tic-Tac-Toe using python and a simple user interface.
+The goal of this project is to create a 4x4 3D Tic-Tac-Toe using python for the logic and Tkinter for a simple user interface.